-12. The service must ensure confidentiality
+11. The service must ensure confidentiality

-Hotline operators must observe confidentiality rules in dealing with information given by the callers, always with a view to promoting and ensuring the child's best interest as defined by the UNCRC.
+Hotline operators must observe confidentiality rules in dealing with information given by the callers, always with a view to promoting and ensuring the child's best interest as referred to by the UNCRC.

-13. Organisations operating the hotline must communicate to the general public the specific features of the service, and must clearly specify what kind of support they can and cannot provide
+12. Organisations operating the hotline must communicate to the general public the specific features of the service, and must clearly specify what kind of support they can and cannot provide